Workplace productivity statistics for 2022

 Adequate nutrition boosts productivity levels by 25%

 Proper intake of vitamins and minerals matters for our energy levels.
-So, if one wants to achieve maximum-quality performance, they need to intake the right amount of right food at the right time.
+So, if you want to achieve maximum-quality performance, you need to intake the right amount of the right food at the right time.

 According to the so-called "productivity diet", a compilation of various research results by HubSpot, employees with healthy and balanced diets, in general, have 25% better overall performance.

-Similarly, employee productivity statistics show that workers who eat fruits and vegetables at least 4 times a week are 20% more likely to be productive compared to the ones who don't.
+Similarly, Hubspot's employee productivity statistics also show that workers who eat fruits and vegetables at least 4 times a week are 20% more likely to be productive compared to the ones who don't.

 As little as 30 minutes of exercising improves one's focus